EHale64/sweater_weather/README.md

 ### System Specifications, API's, and Gems

-This project runs on `Ruby 2.5.3` on a `Rails 5.2.4.4` frame work please run `ruby -v` to check you ruby version and `rails -v` to check rails version.
+This project runs on `Ruby 2.5.3` on a `Rails 5.2.4.4` frame work please run `ruby -v` to check your ruby version and `rails -v` to check rails version.

 #### API's